 The corridor extends from Trout Creek in South Lake Tahoe on U.S. 50 on the north end to the western edge of South Lake Tahoe on SR 89.
 The corridor also includes approximately 4.8 miles of U.S. 50 south from Echo Summit entry to the "Y" intersection of U.S. 50 and SR 89 in South Lake Tahoe and 4.6 miles of Pioneer Trail from Trout Creek to U.S. 50.
 The corridor interconnects the communities of South Lake Tahoe and Meyers and functions as an entry/exit route through the area for visitors.
-This corridor is also a major winter recreation corridor, including access to Luther Pass, Freel peak, and Big Meadows, however access and transit service to these areas can be improved.

-This corridor represents 25 percent of the total inbasin acreage as well as 25 percent of the Region's total resident population.
+This corridor represents 25 percent of the total in-basin acreage as well as 25 percent of the Region's total resident population.
 About 64 percent of the occupied housing is owner occupied; 34 percent of the occupied housing is rented.
 The corridor has the third highest visitation in Tahoe at nearly 3.9 million visitors annually.
 There are 184 public parking spaces available, a 5,727:1 visitor to parking ratio, or the lowest ratio amount in the Region.

-TTD operates two year-round transit routes with 1hour frequency, and one seasonal route between the "Y" and the Stateline area.
+TTD operates two year-round transit routes with 1-hour frequency, and one seasonal route between the "Y" and the Stateline area.
 Transit service does not extend to Meyers.
-The seasonal Emerald Bay Trolley runs up the west shore of Lake Tahoe to

-Tahoe City and operates from June to October with varying days of service and frequency to match seasonal demand.
+The seasonal Emerald Bay Trolley runs up the west shore of Lake Tahoe to Tahoe City and operates from June to October with varying days of service and frequency to match seasonal demand.
 The Meyers/Y Corridor has over 20 miles of completed shared-use path, and sidewalks total about 3 miles near the "Y".
 An additional 13 miles remains to be built.